taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iúna: **"Dr. Kauffmann, I'm sure your colleagues can tell you how adamantly opposed I am to body modifications and eSyrup implants.
 I'm extremely grateful that you've taken the time to travel all the way from DC today."**

 Dr. Kauffmann: **"Well, we were in Boston for an emergency conference, so it wasn't too much trouble.
-Besides, no one can beat your MERV filter efficiency ratings, not with sheer fabrics at least.
+Besides, no one can beat your [MERV ratings](https://en.wikipedia.org/wiki/Minimum_efficiency_reporting_value).
 I've got your organzas in every window of my house."**

 Iúna: **"Just doing what we can.
-What was the emergency conference about?"**
+What's the emergency conference about?"**

 Dr. Kauffmann: **"They're preparing themselves for a huge wave of refugees."**